Skip to content

 Do you see other artists draw faces with such ease that you instantly envy them?

-Do you want to fill your art journal with beautiful whimsical faces, but just don’t know how?!
+Do you want to draw beautiful whimsical faces, but just don’t know how?!

-Today, I’m going to show you how to draw female faces – whimsical style.
+Today, I’m going to show you how to draw whimsical faces.

 By whimsical I mean, no realistic drawing, please.
 Let’s just have fun playing around.